 Shaping is one of the best parts and is actually super easy.
 Roll into a nice long rope, gather the ends up and twist, and then bring those ends down to connect it all.

-Step 5: Ready for the baking soda bath.
+Step 5: Now they're ready for the baking soda bath.

 Why the Baking Soda Bath?

-This step is crucial to creating their signature chewy crust and that pretzel flavor that separates them from bread.
+This step is crucial to creating these homemade soft pretzels signature chewy crust and that pretzel flavor that separates them from bread.
 Also, it prevents that final oven spring or rise that happens when bread is cooked.

 We have made these with and without doing the baking soda bath and while the pretzels made without the bath are still good, they're just not the same.
 It's worth that extra effort, trust me!
 Plus, it's pretty easy!